-Data Fusion Services: The Company has developed elevation data fusion techniques that are unique in their ability to model systematic errors present in the individual datasets prior to merging/aggregation.
+Data Fusion Services: While customers view the access to data as a corporate information technologies requirement, the maintenance and consistency of data is often overlooked as these activities are considered on a project basis.
+To address this gap, the Company has developed elevation data fusion techniques that are unique in their ability to model systematic errors present in the individual datasets prior to merging/aggregation.
 This technique can be used to improve the combining of any elevation data.
-It is particularly effective when higher resolution data, such as LiDAR, is integrated into the Company's consistent geospatial database removing any calibration errors, bias and planar tilts, where needed, further increasing the overall accuracy of the data.
+It is particularly effective when higher resolution data, such as LiDAR, is integrated into the Company's consistent geospatial database removing any calibration errors, bias and planar tilts where needed, further increasing the overall accuracy of the data.
 The combined improvements are applied to the full resolution LiDAR data, unlocking its full potential for government and large geospatial users.
 The enhanced LiDAR data may also be combined through fusion with the Company's geospatial digital elevation models resulting in a consistent dataset through the incorporation of all available third-party data into the geospatial base layer.
 In a similar manner, building models can be fused into the geospatial dataset, further increasing value in large urban centers where radar is known to provide a less than optimal solution.

 The Company believes that government and resource geospatial data managers have access to significant quantities of elevation data.
 Unfortunately, these datasets have often been collected with many different technologies, project specifications, and quality control parameters.
 This information, when viewed in total, can be inconsistent.
 As a result, it is difficult to implement key applications requiring seamless integration of multiple datasets, either due to the size of the region of interest, or analysis of temporal variation.
 The seamless elevation dataset that is created with the Company's data fusion services can be ideal for maximizing investment in LiDAR, photogrammetric-derived elevation models, or geospatial data, and filling gaps in areas where available data is limited.
-Intermap introduced this service during 2014 and is performing these services on a relatively frequent basis for its customers.
+Intermap introduced this service in 2014 and performs these services on a relatively frequent basis for its customers.